xdreamhaz/simple/README.md

 # simple-landing
-Simpla landing page on HTML + CSS only.
+Simple landing page on HTML + CSS only.